Skip to content

 Due to these environmental challenges, island hoods typically require more powerful ventilation than their wall-mounted counterparts.

-For example, a 60,000 BTU gas cooktop that might work well under an 800 CFM wall-mounted hood would perform better with an 1100 CFM island hood.
+A 60,000 BTU gas cooktop that might work well under an 800 CFM wall-mounted hood would perform better with an 1,100 CFM island hood for optimal capture and ventilation.

 Critical Design Considerations for Island Hoods